 You can stay with a modern look by choosing black or white, or bring in a sense of the natural with brown or green.

 Finally, accessorize your rocking chair with the perfect additions.
 Cushions and pillows are great for adding some padding to an already comfortable piece of furniture.
 You can also add a side table to create a complete set of beautiful outdoor furniture.

 The Bottom Line

 When it comes to choosing the perfect rocking chair, there’s plenty to consider.
 We hope this buyer’s guide has given you all the information you need to make an informed choice.
-If you’ve still got questions, we have answers!
-Feel free to call us on (855) 935-5550 or email us at email@example.com and one of our experts will be delighted to help you out.
+If you still got questions, we have answers!
+Feel free to call us at (855) 935-5550 or email us at email@example.com and one of our experts will be delighted to help you out.

 For visuals on comparing our seat heights, styles, colors, and more check out one of our previous posts Comparing Rocking Chair Styles.